DdragonMC/CIE-cement/README.md

 This mod may be used with the Gauge mod (https://www.nexusmods.com/derailvalley/mods/563) to achieve maximum accuracy.
 Select the Custom rail gauge preset and enter "1600" in the "Gauge (millimeters)" field.
 This mod will run perfectly fine without Gauge installed.

+Please report any bugs or issues to `#mods-support-and-bugs` channel in the Altfuture Discord Server.